Consensys/doc.web3signer/docs/HowTo/Configure-Slashing-Protection.md

     Web3Signer only supports PostgreSQL for creating the slashing protection database.

-Create the database with the default `postgres` user, and specify the password and database name.
+As an example, create the database with the default `postgres` user, and specify the password and database name.

 ```no-lang
 docker run -e POSTGRES_PASSWORD=password -e POSTGRES_USER=postgres -e POSTGRES_DB=web3signer -p 5432:5432 postgres